On this page you will find our reopening procedures for PCC parishes

 VI.
 Guidelines for Facilities Hand Sanitizer should be placed near the entrances to the church.
 Those entering and exiting should use the sanitizer to execute proper and frequent hand hygiene.

-The church staff will be responsible to frequently clean and disinfect commonly touched surfaces in the church.
+The church staff will be responsible for frequently clean and disinfect commonly touched surfaces in the church.

 Tape or ropes should be used to block sections of seating in the church, in order to allow a safe distance of six (6) feet between parishioners to be observed.
 As mentioned previously, because physical distancing only calls for avoiding contact with those outside their own household, families of the same household may elect to sit together.